According to a Government of Ontario report, there are approximately 100,000 PSWs in Ontario.

 Therefore, the PSW job description can be personalized and customized according to the type of support someone needs.

-Often tasks performed are based on the patient-specific care plan put together by Registered Healthcare Professional(s).
+Often daily tasks performed are based on the patient-specific care plan put together by Registered Healthcare Professional(s).

 PSW Job Description – General